BetterBOH/open-tender-skeleton/src/components/OrderSummaryDetail/README.md

-# `<OrderSummaryNode />`
+# `<OrderSummaryDetail />`

-This component is used to show a detail of an order summary.
+This component is used to show a detail of a summary of the current order.
 All props are optional except for value.

 ## Available Props